 User interface is provided by the 8-digit LED display and four key-switches.
 Digital remote communications is optionally available with a RS-232 or IEEE-488 interface.

-The tank for the 7012 is stainless steel and holds 36 liters.
-There are two lids available; the standard lid with a rectangular access hole and an optional lid with a recirculating pump (see Figure 5).
+There are two lids available for the 7037 and 7040 baths; the standard lid with a rectangular access hole and an optional lid with a recirculation pump (see Figure 5).

 Figure 1 Bath Assembly